UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/nick_second_substrand_zoomed_out.png)

-Now, every other substrand of the scaffold looks just like this, so we can copy/paste to get the rest.
+Now, every other domain of the scaffold looks just like this, so we can copy/paste to get the rest.
 First, go to select mode with "strand" picked under select, copy the two reverse strands on helix 1 and paste them in the forward direction on helix 2 (when many strands are selected, the mouse cursor for the paste is assumed to be where the rightmost strand on the topmost helix is, so to paste you will want to go to the left side of the main view near the start of the helix):

 ![](images/helix_2_scaffold_substrands.png)